Donegal ETB policy covering all aspects of your assessments has been UPDATED. Click the link for a handy summary of this policy.

 There are also several free websites you can use to create a mind map.
 You can find some examples here:

-Writing your goals using the SMART technique can help you have greater success in achieving them.
-SMART is an acronym, which stands for:
+Writing your goals using the SMART technique can help you achieve them more successfully.
+SMART is an acronym which stands for:

 It's easier to manage a specific goal rather than a big, general one.
 For example, your general goal might be to work in childcare.
 However, this goal is so general that it might be hard to know where to start.
-Instead, make the goal more specific, for example, to get a starting qualification in childcare.
+Instead, make the goal more specific, such as obtaining a starting qualification in childcare.

 If you can measure your progress towards a goal, it helps you stay on track and be more motivated to follow through.
-For example, you might want to increase your fitness.
+For example, you should increase your fitness.
 How can you measure your progress towards this goal?
 One option might be to record your running time.
 This way, you can see how your speed increases and understand your progress towards your overall fitness goal.

 This point isn't meant to discourage you, but to help you understand what you need in order to achieve your goal.
 Consider what skills or resources you might need to accomplish your overall goal.
 If you don't have those things yet, you can make getting those skills or resources smaller steps towards your major goal.